MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ![Set-up automatic page refresh](media/dataflows-streaming/dataflows-streaming-39.png)

-5. To share your real time report, publish back to Power BI service, setup your dataflows credentials for the dataset and share.
+5. To share your real-time report, publish back to Power BI service, set up your dataflows credentials for the dataset and share.

 > [!TIP]
 > If you are not seeing your report update as fast as you need it to or in real-time, check the [automatic page refresh documentation](../../create-reports/desktop-automatic-page-refresh.md) and follow the FAQ and troubleshoot instructions to figure out why this could be happening.